A definition of key terms is attached to this document. Your attention is also drawn to the Trust’s Privacy policy.

 Contributors

-Paper and electronic records are also securely held on The Institute’s members who make donations to the Trust supported by a Gift Aid declaration.
+Paper and electronic records are also securely held on any individual who makes a donation to the Trust, with or without a supporting Gift Aid declaration.
 These details include full names and addresses, amounts of donations and when and how these donations have been paid.
-Copies of the Gift Aid declaration are also scanned in an electronic format.
-These records are held only for the purpose of facilitating Gift Aid claims and in accordance with HMRC requirements.
+Copies of the Gift Aid declaration are scanned in an electronic format and records held only for the purpose of facilitating Gift Aid claims in accordance with HMRC requirements.

 Recipients of Bursaries and Prizes

 Paper and electronic records are securely held on recipients of bursaries and prize-winners.
-These details include full names, examination centres and The Institute’s membership numbers.
-These records are held only for the purpose of facilitating awards and to publicly record achievement in the Annual report.
-The Trust might contact recipients to obtain comment on the value of the bursary or prize, in order to monitor the impact of the award and would seek permission to use these comments for marketing and publicity purposes.
+These details include full names, examination centres and the Institute’s membership numbers.
+These records are held only for the purpose of facilitating awards and to publicly record achievement in the Annual report, where permission to do so is granted by the individual.
+The Trust might contact recipients to obtain comment on the value of the bursary or prize, in order to monitor the impact of the award and would seek permission prior to using these comments for marketing and/or publicity purposes.

 Trustees will continue to monitor this policy and ensure that appropriate operational procedures are in place to safeguard information held.